deltachat/deltachat-pages/it/contribute.md

 ---
-title: Supporta
+title: Contribute
 layout: default-it
 ---

-# Come supportare Delta Chat
+# How to support us

-Delta Chat è open source ed è possibile supportarne lo sviluppo futuro.
+Delta Chat is open source and free of charge.
+You can contribute in many ways to bring the development further!

 # Channels